Case Title: GROSSMONT

 change.

-Caruthers' complaint and on the word of a district employee who
+on Caruthers' complaint and on the word of a district employee

-Ben Lastimado directed her to change the chancellor's contract.
+Resources Ben Lastimado directed her to change the

-Lastimado did not respond to questions about the employee's
+chancellor's contract.
+Lastimado did not respond to questions

 A spokeswoman for the FBI said she could not say whether the